claudiajs/claudia-bot-builder/GETTING_STARTED.md

 8. All done, talk to your bot from the Facebook page.

+### Telegram bot configuration

+For getting a Telegram bot access token - use their [BotFather](https://telegram.me/BotFather) bot for creating bots

+### Skype bot configuration

+For getting Skype bot credentials:

+  - Create a Microsoft App and get its App ID and App secret on [Microsoft Apps](https://apps.dev.microsoft.com/)
+  - Create the Skype bot and use the App ID and App Secret (Private key) on the [Microsoft My Bots](https://developer.microsoft.com/en-us/skype/bots/manage)

 ### Further information

 For more information on configuring different bot types, see [API Documentation](API.md).